Legal requirements and best practice for forums

 Insurance

 Most forums will need some kind of insurance.
-The type of insurance a forum needs will depend on the different activities your forum takes part in.
+The type of insurance a forum needs will depend on its structure (how it is constituted) and the type of activities you take part in.
 It will also depend on whether you employ people, have volunteers or have any kind of in person events, meetings or training for parent carers/practitioners.

-• If you are an unincorporated association you will need to consider this carefully as the members of your group could be directly liable if something goes wrong.
+• Unincorporated association – consider this carefully as the members of your group could be directly liable if something goes wrong.

 • Hosted groups may be covered under their host’s insurance.
-You would need to check your agreement or MOU.
+You would need to check your hosting agreement or Memorandum Of Understanding (MOU).

-• Charities, CIOs have a duty to protect their assets and resources.
+• Independent forums, Charities, CIOs – have a duty to protect their assets and resources.
 Although insurance is legally required, having insurance is one way to meet this duty.
 You may also want to think about insurance to specifically protect your Trustees.
 Read more on the gov.uk website and charityexcellence

 • Community Interest Companies may want to think about directors’ and officers’ insurance, which is the equivalent of trustees insurance.